 What To Expect

 Our traditional Finnish Steam Sauna is privately nestled outside amongst the trees, bordering Empire Mine State Park.
-Our steam sauna is co-ed, communal and clothing optional.
+Our steam sauna is co-ed and clothing optional.
 The steam sauna is a small room made from beautiful cedar wood.
 There is a sauna heater which contains special rocks that can withstand the high heat and cold water that may be poured on them to create steam.
 The steam helps raise the temperature and create humidity, causing an increase in sweating.

 Infrared saunas increase the body’s core temperature thus resulting in a much deeper, more detoxifying sweat from the cellular level of the skin where many toxins are housed.
 Conventional hot rock/steam heat saunas heat the air with steam, which can be too hot to some people.
 If you prefer a more intense heat, we recommend using our steam sauna.
 An infrared sauna uses soothing dry infrared heat that is well ventilated and extremely comfortable and relaxing.
 Infrared heat therapy has also been proven to assist with weight loss, pain relief, improved circulation and skin rejuvenation.